imarquart/TOM-GamesOnNetworks/README.md

 Previous papers have shown that when the lowest eigenvalue has a high magnitude (or absolute value), then substitutive relationships lead to fluctuation in best responses that bounce through the network.
 With a high magnitude lowest eigenvalue, the network is more two-sided, thus solutions are more likely to fluctuate "globally".
 That is when we find multiple equilibria.
 What about strategic complements?
 Since actions here "multiply" each other, multiple equilibria are not related to fluctuations in the best-reply dynamics.
 Instead, we care about the largest eigenvalue, the spectral radius, and multiple equilibria occur due to bounds or discontinuities in the action space.

 In both cases, the spectra of the adjacency matrix determine whether agents take more or less extreme actions, depending on their position in the social network.
-Having found the connection between network games and adjacency matrices, allows to leverage spectral graph theory to understand how a complex concept like "changing the network" influences agents' decisions.
+Having found the connection between network games and adjacency matrices allows to leverage spectral graph theory to understand how a complex concept like "changing the network" influences agents' decisions.
 See for example Harkins, A. (2020) ‘Network Comparative Statics’, p.
 45.

 ## Recent developments

-There are several additions I would like to highlight.
 There are, of course, a lot of applications of the above frameworks.
-As an example, here is a paper analyzing networked markets based on the above framework:
+As an example, here is a paper analyzing networked markets based on the above:

 #### Bimpikis, K. and Ehsani, S. (2019) ‘Cournot Competition in Networked Markets’, Management Science, p.
 42.